 First you need to decide if you want a fully responsive site or a separate mobile site.
 In general, it is better to have a fully responsive site, but if you have a tight budget a mobile site can be a less costly and faster approach.

 If you’re already happy with the ecommerce platform on which your site is built then there shouldn’t be a reason to change.
 However, if you’ve been on the platform for a while and find that it’s not doing everything that you want it to, then now is the time to do some research.
 There are many ecommerce platforms available today.
 None of them are perfect, but that’s where Brand Labs comes in: custom development expertise.
 However, having a solid foundation for your site is important before doing any major customizations.
 The following platforms offer secure hosted solutions that are great for mid-market stores:

 BigCommerce is a leading platform for mid-sized and enterprise companies.
 This flexible and cost-effective platform allows businesses to focus on managing their business with ease without worrying about the technology behind the scenes.
+Be sure to check out their infographic on mobile commerce.
 Learn more about how we at Brand Labs can help you launch or grow your BigCommerce store on our partner page.

 Shopify is a leading cloud-based platform designed to scale for large businesses and help startups get off the ground.
 Managing multiple sales channels including web, mobile, social, and a brick-and-mortar is second nature with Shopify.
 Learn about how Brand Labs can help with your Shopify site whether you’re your starting out or at the enterprise level.

 Volusion is an all-in-one ecommerce platform with a strong support team.
 Easily get started with this user-friendly platform in no time.
 At Brands Labs we are Volusion experts who have worked on hundreds of Volusion sites.
 We’d love to help your Volusion store grow with our expertise.

 Category Structure & Product Organization